2CentsCapitalHR/ai-engineer-task-Pratham-M-J/README.markdown

    - **SimpleFileWriterTool**: Clean output of corrected files.
    - **DocumentRewriterTool**: Comprehensive document rewriting with tracking.

+5. **Web Scraping Capability (Not Implemented)**

+A web scraping tool was intentionally not implemented for the ADGM Corporate Agent, as the target ADGM government websites (e.g., adgm.com and the regulations portal) are official government resources.
+However, this capability could be seamlessly integrated to enable the following functionalities:

+- **Real-Time Regulatory Updates Monitoring**: Continuously track changes to ADGM regulations and guidelines.
+- **Automatic Knowledge Base Synchronization**: Update the system's regulatory knowledge base with the latest information from official sources.
+- **Template Validation Against Official ADGM Forms**: Ensure document templates align with current ADGM standards.
+- **Regulatory Change Detection and Alert System**: Identify and notify users of significant regulatory updates or amendments.

 ## Workflow Demonstration
 ### Input Example
 Input documents are placed in the `/documents` directory, including: